 The SKCC's Slow Speed Saunter is open to all licensed amateurs.

 Operators who are new to CW are encouraged to get on the air and make your first contacts during The Slow Speed Saunter.
 You will find we will work at your speed and are very forgiving of mistakes; we will even make a few of our own.

-SKCC Members who participate in the Slow Speed Saunter must use straight keys, sideswipers (cooties), or bugs.
-Waivers from this policy are possible.
+SKCC Members who participate in the Slow Speed Saunter must use a Straight key, Side-swiper (cootie), or a bug.
 For details, see the club's policy on approved keying devices.

 The minimum exchange must include RST, SPC, operator name, and SKCC number.
-If you are not a club member, please send "none" for SKCC number.
+If you are not a club member, please send "NONE" for SKCC number.
 Please give a realistic RST, not a perfunctory 599 or 559.
 If you don't get a signal report, please ask for it.
 For SPC, US and Canadian stations should use their two-letter state or province abbreviation.
-US and Canadian stations, send your two-character state or province code.
 All other countries send your 3-alpha SPC code found here.

-Logs are not required unless the CQS manager requests them.
+Logs are not required unless the Slow Speed Saunter manager requests them.
 The deadline for submitting or correcting your entry is 72 hours following the event.
 If you are correcting your entry, you must resubmit all your information, not just the item that needed the correction.
 If you are not a member of the SKCC, use "none" in place of SKCC number on the submissions page.